-Consider a static financial network composed of nodes $i=1,\ldots,n\in N$ .
-Each node represents a wealth-owning individual or household.
-We exclude firms, banks, and other types of organizations to simplify our model and to argue that variations in the distribution of wealth between individuals have network consequences.
-Links (or edges) connect two nodes and represent a financial claim between them.
+Consider a static financial network composed of nodes $i = 1, ..., n \in N$.
+Each node represents a wealth owning individual or household.
+(We exclude firms, banks, and other types of organizations to simplify our model and to argue that variations in the distribution of wealth between individuals have network consequences.7) Links, or edges, connect two nodes and represent a financial claim between them.
 A financial asset is a claim on future cash flows.
-All network links or financial assets are represented by an $n \times n$ adjacency matrix, matrix $\mathbf{G}$ , where element $G{ij} = 1$ , if node i has some financial claim on node j and 0 otherwise.
+All network links, or financial assets, are represented by an $n \times n$ adjacency matrix matrix G, where element $G{ij} = 1$ if node i has some financial claim on node j and 0 otherwise.
 Claims are directional, implying the orientation of cash flows.
-Matrix $\mathbf{G}$ is thus composed of creditors (rows) making financial claims on debtors (columns).
-Although individuals are along both dimensions of the matrix, financial claims need not be reciprocated - and $\mathbf{G}$ need not be symmetric.
-The network can be summarized as an unweighted directed graph $\mathcal{G}(N,G)$ , whose edges indicate the existence - and paths - of financial flows between individuals.
+Matrix G is thus composed of creditors (rows) making financial claims on debtors (columns).
+Though individuals are along both dimensions of the matrix, financial claims need not be reciprocated-and G need not be symmetric.
+The network can be summarized as an unweighted directed graph $\mathcal{G}(N, G)$ whose edges indicate the existence, and paths, of financial flows between individuals.

 Assume there exists only one type of financial asset held by individuals and households, a type of asset-backed security.
-Each security is a claim on future labor-income cash flows generated by the liability holder, with their net worth serving as collateral.
-A node i owns $d_i$ financial assets, where $d_i = \sum_j G{ij}$ is the node's in-degree.
-It also represents the total number of individuals against whom i holds claims (a row sum in $\mathbf{G}$ ).
-A financial asset-owning node may also back the value of an asset itself, a function of its own valuation.
-Let $d_j^{\text{out}}$ represent the total number of financial liabilities node j is collateralizing, where $d_j^{\text{out}} = \sum_i G{ij}$ (a column sum in $\mathbf{G}$ ) is the out-degree.
-Financial assets are distributed according to some probability distribution $f(d_i)$ , the degree distribution.
-Only some fraction $c \in (0,1)$ of each individual's overall net worth is collateralized and can be claimed by, and owed to, asset holders in the network.
+Each security is a claim on future labor income cash flows generated by the liability holder, with their net worth serving as collateral.8 A node i owns d_i financial assets, where $d_i = \sum_j G{ij}$ is the node's in-degree.
+It also represents the total number of individuals i holds claims against (a row sum in G).
+A financial asset-owning node may also back the value of an asset themselves, a function of their own valuation.
+Let d_j^{out} represent the total number of financial liabilities node j is collateralizing, where $d_j^{out} = \sum_i G{ij}$ (a column sum in G) is the outdegree.
+Financial assets are distributed according to some probability distribution $f(d_i)$, the degree distribution.9 Only some fraction $c \in (0, 1)$ of each individual's overall net worth is collateralized and can be claimed by, and owed to, asset holders in the network.